Evidence-backed practice increases the number of available organs

 Dr. Daloul says adding hepatitis C-positive organs to the donor pool is one critical step toward reducing transplant wait time and saving more lives.

-October 2020 data from the U.S. Department of Health & Human Services Organ Procurement and Transplantation Network (OPTN) showed nearly 92,000 people on the waiting list for a kidney transplant.
-So far in 2020, there have been less than 20,000 kidney donors — both living and deceased.
+July 2021 data from the U.S. Department of Health & Human Services Organ Procurement and Transplantation Network (OPTN) showed nearly 90,000 people on the waiting list for a kidney transplant.
+In 2020, 22,817 kidney transplants were completed — both living and deceased.

 “This represents a big gap between those in need and what’s available,” Dr. Daloul says.
 “Every single extra donor we can add to the pool is another eight lives saved.”